Martins6/persiann_api/README.md

 ![PERSIANN data.
 Screenshot taken from https://chrsdata.eng.uci.edu/ .](github_images/PERSIANN_example.png)

-The screenshot above was taken from https://chrsdata.eng.uci.edu/.
-Which is the official site for the PERSIANN project.
+The screenshot above was taken from https://chrsdata.eng.uci.edu/, which is the official site for the PERSIANN project.
+This was taken from Brazil in the 28th of December!

 # Installation